arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-1.md

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/b03db404-fdc7-4793-a74b-50888728956d)

 * Minimal super key
-* A super key whose prope subset is not key
+* A super key whose proper subset is not a key.
 * Example -> rno, name + fname
 * **name + fname** combination because the subset of them is **name and fname** and none of them are **keys** individually.
 That's why they are **candidate keys**.